de-luxe/burstcoin-jminer/README.md

 falling asleep (not sure if needed at all)

     triggerServer=true

+### recommitDeadlines (default: false)
+recommits deadlines below 1200 3 times in a interval of 5 sec. experimental feature to increase chance that deadline gets propagated e.g. on short disconnect or connected peers busy etc.

+    recommitDeadlines=true

 ## OpenCL
 The miner uses openCL for most of the mining calculations, ensure it is setup correctly.